colorlessenergy/colorlessenergy.github.io/_projects/calorie-tracker.md

 ### reward system

-The reward for making it to the calorie goal confetti falls from the top of the screen
+Confetti falls from the top of the screen when the calorie goal is met.

 ![confetti]({{ site.baseurl }}/images/calorie-tracker-confetti.png "confetti")